dic1911/NekoX/README.md

 #### I've encountered a bug!

-First, make sure you have the latest version installed (check the channel, Play store versions usually have a delay).
+First, make sure you have the latest version installed (check the channel).

 Then, if the issue appears in the official Telegram client too, please submit it to the officials, (be careful not to show NekoX in the description and screenshots, the official developers doesn't like us!).

-Then, please *detail* your issue, create an issue or submit it to our [group](https://t.me/NekoXChat) with #bug.
+Then, please *detail* your issue, submit it to our [linked disscussion group](https://t.me/nekox_broken) with #bug.

 If you experience a *crash*, you also need to click on the version number at the bottom of the settings and select "Enable Log" and send it to us.